Irenezs/Notes/Untitled.md

 # Wednesday

 - See Paper for diagram / Bullet 1
-- The change is temperature is needed, so the theremo
+- The change is temperature is needed, so the thermometer can measure the initial value and each subsequent value.
+The voltmeter and ammeter can be used to find power, assuming all the power produced is being used to heat the oil.
+The stopwatch measures time, another required component for power.
+- Energy transferred is calculated by $\Delta Q = \frac{P}{\Delta t} = VIt$.
+- The mass of the liquid can be measured using a measuring scale.
+- The specific heat capacity can be calculated by plotting a graph of $\Delta Q$ against $\Delta \theta$, drawing a line of best fit, and finding the gradient (grad = $mc$).